Open Menu Close Menu Open Search Close Search

 Protestant Chaplain

 The Reverend Daniel Bell was appointed Protestant Chaplain at Tufts University in August of 2016.
 As a member of the University Chaplaincy team, Dan is dedicated to enriching the spiritual and ethical lives of all those affiliated with Tufts, with a focus on the Protestant community.
 He works closely with the Tufts Protestant Students Association to develop the ecumenical Protestant community on campus.
 Dan works with students to coordinate worship services, spiritual formation activities, service and social justice projects, and ecumenical and interfaith initiatives.
 He also provides pastoral care to students, faculty, and staff.
-Dan is a confidential resource on campus.
+Dan is the University Chaplaincy liaison to the Health Sciences Campus Wellness Office, Cummings School of Veterinary Medicine, and the LGBT Center.

 Dan's biography